elcicd/el-CICD-docs/README.md

 ### Redeploy/Removal

-The Redeploy/Removal pipeline's purpose is to redeploy one or more microservices of a project back into its environment, usually because the configuration of those microservices have changed and been pushed to the microservices repository, or the user wished to peform a rollback/rollforward to a particular microservice image in the environment.
+The Redeploy/Removal pipeline's purpose is to redeploy one or more microservices of a project back into its environment, usually because the configuration of those microservices have changed and been pushed to the microservice's Git repository, or the user wishes to peform a rollback or roll-forward operation to a particular microservice image in the environment.
 For each microservice the user has selected for redeployment the pipeline will:

-* Verify the image still exists in the environment's image repository
+* Verify the image still exists in the environment's Image Repository
 * Confirm a Deployment Branch exists for the image
 * Tag the image with the current environment name, all lower case, marking it as the current image deployed in the environment
-* Deploy the microservice using the environment's deployment configuration from the Deployment Branch and the image from the environment's image repository that was just tagged
+* Deploy the microservice using the environment's deployment configuration from it's Deployment Branch and the image from the environment's Image Repository that was just tagged

 Before redeploying any images, any microservices selected for removal will be removed.